 f symbolically, then you'll need to make sure it's not traced and instead is directly represented in the underlying computational graph.
 Just like how

-sqrt(x) symbolically does not try to represent the underlying algorithm, this needs to be done to your
+sqrt(x) symbolically does not try to represent the underlying algorithm, this must be done to your

 f.
 This is done by doing

 @register_symbolic f(x).
-If you need to define things like derivatives to
+If you have to define things like derivatives to

 f, then the function registration documentation.